mobxjs/mobx/docs/intro/overview.md

 MobX will find the minimal way to update your views.
 This single fact saves you tons of boilerplate and is [wickedly efficient](https://mendix.com/tech-blog/making-react-reactive-pursuit-high-performing-easily-maintainable-react-apps/).

-Generally speaking any function can become a reactive view that observes its data, and MobX can be applied in any ES5 conformant JavaScript environment.
+Generally speaking any function can become a reactive view that observes its data.
-But here is an (ES6) example of a view in the form of a React component.
+But here is an example of a React component to create a view on the timer state:

 ```javascript
 import * as React from "react"